Getting Your Bike Ready for Winter Storage

-Depending on the area you live in, you may be looking at some motorcycle winter storage blues in these next few months.
+Depending on your area, you may be looking at some motorcycle winter storage blues in these next few months.
 The fall season is in full swing, so you’re likely out enjoying your bike and loving it!
-You might be able to ride year-round, and this great.
-However, for those of us in the more northern states, we’re already thinking about putting our bikes to rest for the winter.
+You might be able to ride year-round, and this is great.
+However, for those of us in the more northern states, we’re already considering putting our bikes to rest for the winter.

-You want to be able to pull out your bike in the spring and just ride it, right?
-So follow these few simple tips to get your bike ready for winter storage.
+You want to be able to pull out your bike in the spring and ride it, right?
+Follow these simple tips to get your bike ready for winter storage.

 Clean It

-Cleaning your motorcycle isn’t so much about maintenance as it is about ensuring that any grime that’s on there from the road or from bugs isn’t going to harden or cause damage to your bike while it’s sitting in storage.
-Sometimes on the road we come into contact with different corrosive agents that could harm the paintwork on our bike, so giving your bike a good clean before putting it in storage is essential.
-It doesn’t have to be super thorough; a light cleaning is better than no cleaning at all.
+Cleaning your motorcycle isn’t so much about maintenance as it is about ensuring that any grime that’s on there from the road or bugs isn’t going to harden or cause damage to your bike while it’s sitting in storage.
+Sometimes, on the road, we come into contact with different corrosive agents that could harm the paintwork on our motorcycle, so giving your bike a good cleaning before putting it in storage is essential.
+It doesn’t have to be super thorough; a light cleaning is better than no cleaning.

 Cleaning your bike before storage is great because not only will it be ready to ride after you follow the rest of these tips, but it will also look pretty decent for having sat around for a few weeks (or months).
 You’ll be able to pull it out, dust it off, and ride like the wind again!